Private, In-Home Tutoring in Lincoln, Rhode Island

-SchoolTutoring Academy’s tutoring programs for Lincoln students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Lincoln, Rhode Island students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The mission of the Lincoln Public School District is to provide its three thousand students with curricula firmly rooted in state standards in order to equip the graduates for success.
 The curricula of the Lincoln Public School District are based on the Common Core State Standards, a group of expectations that are used by more than forty states to align curricula to career and academic success.
 Each grade level has a set of expected outcomes that students are to master by the end of the school year.